Robert M. L. McKay: Research

 McKay's research is focused on large lakes with some forays into ocean sciences.
 He has worked in locations including the Southern Ocean, the Baltic Sea, Lake Balaton (Hungary) and the Laurentian Great Lakes.
-He studies the microbial ecology of these systems, including harmful cyanobacterial blooms and blooms of ice-associated algae in the Great Lakes, often teaming with his BGSU colleague George Bullerjahn.
+He studies the microbial ecology of these systems, including harmful cyanobacterial blooms and blooms of ice-associated algae in the Great Lakes, often teaming with his BGSU colleagues George Bullerjahn and Hans Paerl.
 During the COVID-19 pandemic, his lab group made a transition to wastewater surveillance in support of public health.
 He is the author of over 100 peer-reviewed manuscripts and serves as an investigator on grants from the Natural Sciences and Engineering Research Council, Canada Foundation for Innovation, Canadian Institutes of Health Research, U.S. National Science Foundation, and the National Institute of Environmental Health Sciences.

 Awards and recognition

 McKay was named a Humboldt Scholar in 2005 by the GEOMAR Helmholtz Centre for Ocean Research Kiel.
 In 2019, his collaborations with a number of researchers earned the John H Martin Award from the Association for the Sciences of Limnology and Oceanography.